Strengthen your bond with baby through massage

 A good time to give your baby a relaxing tummy massage is while changing nappies.
 Use one hand to massage your baby’s tummy, making small circular movements.
 Intensify the contact by gently placing your other hand on one side of your baby’s abdomen – this gives your baby a physical boundary and an added sense of security.
 It’s easy to extend this massage to the chest area.
 The massage can foster intimate moments of togetherness.
 Tip for trapped gas and wind: Massage the area around the navel using gentle circular motions in a clockwise direction.
 End by moving these motions down over the left thigh.
 This is because the last section of the intestine runs from the right over the upper abdomen and ends at the bottom left.
 This movement “massages” the trapped gas and wind in the direction of the rectum and supports digestion.

 Babies need rhythm and rituals

 The mother’s organs, especially the heartbeat, provide warmth and rhythm through their sounds and create the unborn child’s acoustic environment.
 After birth, this sense of rhythm can be continued in the daily routine.
 Establishing certain baby care rituals can help your child anticipate and adjust to daily activities.
 Baby massage is one such ritual that can support this sense of rhythm.

-Suitable oil for baby massage
+The best oil for baby massage

-OUR PRODUCTS FOR A SOOTHING BABY MASSAGE
+ESSENTIAL PRODUCTS FOR A SOOTHING BABY MASSAGE